Proof complexity of positive branching programs: Monotone functions and positive proofs

 \subsection{Representations of positive branching programs}

-\todo{mention that disjunction can be coded as a positive decision too, so we need only one connective?
-Maybe a bit subtle since we are trying to see $\poselndt$ as a `fragment' of $\elndt$.} Let us now return to our representation of NBPs by extended formulas.
+Let us now return to our representation of NBPs by extended formulas.
 Recall that we implement non-determinism using disjunction, so we may duly define the corresponding notion of positivity at the level of eNDT formulas themselves:

-\begin{definition} [Positive formulas] An eNDT formula is \emph{positive} if, for each subformula of the form $\dec A p B$, we have $B = A \cor C$ for some $C$.
+\begin{definition} [Positive formulas] An eNDT formula is \emph{positive} if, for each subformula of the form $\dec A p B$, we have $B = A \lor C$ for some $C$.

 A set of extension axioms $\mathcal A = \{e_i \extiff A_i\}_{i<n}$ is \emph{positive} if each $A_i$ is positive. \end{definition}